VIEW Fellowship

 The Students

-To be eligible for VIEW, student applicants must be currently enrolled in at least half time in a 2- or 4- year college seeking a degree in a natural resources, biological sciences, or ecological social sciences discipline, AND identify as a student whose community has historically been excluded and underrepresented in fisheries, wildlife, and conservation sciences fields, who has significant family obligations, who is a first-generation college student, who manages health conditions, or who is eligible to participate in TRIO, CAMP, LSAMP, or similarly intentioned programs.
-VIEW aims to support students without previous experience in this field.
+• identify as a student whose community has historically been excluded and underrepresented in fisheries, wildlife, and conservation sciences fields; students may have intersecting identities such as having significant family obligations, being a first-generation college student, managing health conditions, or being eligible to participate in TRIO, CAMP, LSAMP, or similarly intentioned programs.

 Student applications will be accepted and reviewed during the winter term.
 If you meet the above criteria and are interested in engaging in exciting research in the fields of fisheries, wildlife, or conservation sciences, we encourage you to apply!